DigInitiatives/grow_slow/README.md

 (To see if this works, you can try setting it for a time a few minutes from now and then check if it tweeted properly.)

+If it didn't work, you may need to change your crontab line to:

+`17 10 * * * /usr/bin/python /home/pi/grow_slow.py`

 ###Optional but recommended: set a reboot

 Sometimes, things can get messed up if your Pi is just constantly running forever.
 Also, some USB cameras have weird compatibility issues that are solved with a simple reboot.
 I recommend that you add another simple script that reboots your Pi once a day before your script runs so that things are always fresh, as they say.